masasakano/rangeary/.github/README.md

 (`ArgumentError`), and fails.

-Note `RangeExtd` (or `Range`) objects given as arguments to initialize [Rangeary} instances can contain negative and/or positive infinity objects.
+Note `RangeExtd` (or `Range`) objects given as arguments to initialize `Rangeary` instances can contain negative and/or positive infinity objects.
-Since Ruby 2.7 and 2.6, {Beginless
+Since Ruby 2.7 and 2.6, [Beginless
 range](https://rubyreferences.github.io/rubychanges/2.7.html#beginless-range)
 and [Endless
 Range](https://rubyreferences.github.io/rubychanges/2.6.html#endless-range-1)